ThomasRichterISH/TrainingPWA/docs/guides/reusable-forms.md

 - use the `addressesFieldConfiguration` helper method to quickly reuse common address field configurations (see `standardFields`).

-## Standard reusable form configurations
+## Standard Reusable Form Configurations

 The following is a list of reusable field configurations available in the PWA.